 The reason why this particular person’s answer is pegged at the top with maximum upvotes (likes) is because he spent the time actually writing, explaining and attaching images of the travel hacks in 1000+ words.
 Now, that’s an answer that adds value.
 At the end of the answer, he adds a link to the original or detailed post.

-If I were the reader who posed this question, I am much more likely to click this link now after I am sold on the authority and high quality of the answer, than I would if I just followed a spamming approach.
+If I were the reader or a user who posed this question, I am much more likely to click this link now after I am sold on the authority and high quality of the answer, than I would if I just followed a spamming approach.

 There you have it.
 An easy, sustainable way of building your brand and your blog traffic on one of the largest forum’s in the world for free.